Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

-You can download a .zip containing the source from the "master" branch (which includes the latest changes to the source code) by clicking the "Download ZIP" button, or you can select a different branch and download the source code for that.
+You can download a .zip containing the source from the "master" branch (which includes the latest changes to the source code) by clicking the "Download ZIP" button, or you can select a different branch and download the source code for that, or you can select a specific release and download the source code for that.

 The rest of this document refers to the folder in which you have